murphya14/Fitness-webpage/README.md

 #### Fearure 11
 _Font and colours_ A transitioning gray to white background was chosen with the text in black.
 This was to convey the clean and simple service that is being provided.
-The colours compliment the black and white photos while highlighting the energetic and vibrancy nature of the navigation bar (yellow), signiture text (bright green) and highlighted text (white or marigold) which is used to create a healthy ve=ibrancy to the website.
+The colours compliment the black and white photos while highlighting the energetic and vibrancy nature of the navigation bar (yellow), signiture text (bright green) and highlighted text (white or marigold) which is used to create a healthy vibrancy to the website.